 You also need to know all the ingredients in the foods that you give to your dog to eat.
 If you feed them with human food that you know is safe, you should still keep the amount of that food low and safe.

-READ NEXT: The Best Thanksgiving Treats for Dogs
+READ NEXT: 25 Delicious Homemade Thanksgiving Dinner Recipes for Dogs